littlefs-project/littlefs/DESIGN.md

    '--------'  '--------'
 ```

-Wait, wait, wait, wait, wait, that's not atomic at all!
-If power is lost after
+Wait, wait, wait, that's not atomic at all!
+If power is lost after removing
-removing directory B from the root, directory B is still in the linked-list.
+directory B from the root, directory B is still in the linked-list.
+We've
-We've just created a memory leak!
+just created a memory leak!

 And to be honest, I don't have a clever solution for this case.
 As a
 side-effect of using multiple pointers in the threaded tree, the littlefs